TBD54566975/ssi-service/doc/howto/presentation.md

 ## Background

 By now you should be familiar with [DIDs](did.md) and [Verifiable Credentials](credential.md).
 A next logical question, once you've started using the technologies, is "how do I make use of it?"
-To use Verifiable Credentials anywhere you need to present them—that is to share them with another party.
+To use Verifiable Credentials anywhere you need to present them — that is to share them with another party.
 There are a few pieces of sharing: creating a package that you share and transmitting the data to another party.
 Transmission, simliar to credential issuance, can be accomplished with a number of different mechanisms like [Web5](https://github.com/TBD54566975/dwn-sdk-js#readme) and [OpenID Connect](https://openid.net/sg/openid4vc/).
 Packaging a credential, or set of credentials, into a presentation is something that has been standardized at the W3C in the same specification that defines Verifiable Credentials, called [Verifiable Presentations](https://www.w3.org/TR/vc-data-model/#presentations-0).

 Verifiable Presentations are a standard data container for sharing credentials that provide a number of benefits, namely: